-Time came to a standstill as Ariadne locked gaze with topaz eyes determined to kill her.
+Time came to a standstill as Ariadne locked gazes with topaz eyes determined to kill her.
 Expletives coursed through her frantic mind, but she knew it was already too late to evade...

-The caster's balance faltered, and most of his shots flew wide.
-Nevertheless, three of them grazed Edelweiss' wings, exploding on contact.
+The caster's balance faltered.
+Most of his shots flew wide.
+Nevertheless, three of them grazed Edelweiss' wings and exploded on contact.
 The pegasus' phantom barding thinned as they focused on the points of impact to absorb the damage.
 Edelweiss would suffer no worse than three nasty bruises, but Ariadne doubted the shadowy 'armor' could withstand another similar hit.

 But the sorely underestimated familiar girl wasn't finished.

 Kaede's right hand grasped at her left.
 In a single swing, she drew a thin shortsword from the glove and slashed at the mage's calves, slicing into one leg just above the leather boots and cutting through the bone.
-Withdrawing the blade, Kaede leaped off the floor and tackled him in the waist.
-Her attempted backstab failed to pierce the enchanted cloak, but her impact sent the swaying mage over the battlements' low firing gap and into a plummet.
+Withdrawing the blade, Kaede leaped off the floor and tackled him at the waist.
+Her attempted backstab failed to pierce the enchanted cloak.
+However her impact sent the swaying mage over the battlements' low firing gap and into a plummet.